nicohvi/stump/README.md

     # Gemfile
     gem 'stump'

-Secondly, add the following to your configuration file for your rack-based application
+Secondly, add the following to your application

     require 'stump'
     use Stump::StumpLogger